-- 1. Have a single secure entrance of the physical building; - 2.
-No visible cannabis or cannabis products from outside the establishment; - 3.
-Implement and install, at a minimum, the following security equipment and practices to deter and prevent unauthorized entrance into limited access areas that includes, without limitation:

-- a. devices that detect unauthorized intrusion (which may include a signal system); - b. exterior lighting designed to facilitate surveillance; - c. electronic monitoring devices, further including (without limitation); - i. at least one call-up monitor that is at least 19 inches in size; - ii. a video printer that can immediately produce a clear still photo from any video camera image; - iii. video cameras with a recording resolution of at least 1920 x 1080 at a rate of at least 15 frames per second, which provide coverage of all entrances and exits of the building.
+- 1. Have a single secure entrance of the physical building; - No visible cannabis or cannabis products from outside the establishment: - 3.
+Implement and install, at a minimum, the following security equipment and practices to deter and prevent unauthorized entrance into limited access areas that includes, without limitation: - a. devices that detect unauthorized intrusion (which may include a signal system); - b. exterior lighting designed to facilitate surveillance; - c. electronic monitoring devices, further including (without limitation); - i. at least one call-up monitor that is at least 19 inches in size; - ii. a video printer that can immediately produce a clear still photo from any video camera image; - iii. video cameras with a recording resolution of at least 1920 x 1080 at a rate of at least 15 frames per second, which provide coverage of all entrances and exits of the building.
 Any room or area that holds a vault and any point-of-sale location, which record 24 hours per day, which are capable of being accessed remotely by a law enforcement agency upon request and which may record motion only.
-A video camera providing coverage of a point-of-sale location must allow for the identification of any person purchasing cannabis; - iv. video cameras with a recording resolution of at least 720 x 480 at a rate of at least 15 frames per second that fully capture all of the building's limited access areas not described in subsection (iii) and any activity in or adjacent to the establishment, which records 24 hours per day, which are capable of being accessed remotely by a law enforcement agency in real time upon request and which may record motion only; - v. a video camera that can identify any activity occurring within the cannabis establishment in low light conditions 24 hours per day; - vi. a method for storing video recordings from the video cameras for at least 30 calendar days in a secure on-site or off-site location or through a service or network that provides on-demand access to the recordings and providing copies of the recordings to the Board and Board Agents for review upon request; - vii. a failure notification system that provides an audible and visual notification of any failure in the electronic monitoring system; - viii. sufficient battery backup for video cameras and recording equipment to support at least five (5) minutes of recording in the event of a power outage; and - ix. an immediate automatic or electronic notification security alarm to alert local law enforcement of unauthorized breach of security - 4.
-Implement security procedures that: - a. restrict access of the establishment to only those persons/employees authorized to be there; - b. deter and prevent theft; - c. provide identification (badge) for those persons/employees authorized to be in the establishment; - d. prevent loitering; - e. limiting the amount of money available in any retail areas of the cannabis establishment and for training employees on this practice; - f. require and explain electronic monitoring; - g. require and explain the use of automatic or electronic notifications to alert local law enforcement of any security breaches, and for maintaining communication with law enforcement agencies; - h. limit the amount of money available in any retail areas of the cannabis establishment and notifying the public of the minimal amount of money available; and - i. provide for receiving notifications regarding burglary, attempted burglary, robbery, attempted robber and other suspicious activity.
+A video camera providing coverage of a point-of-sale location must allow for the identification of any person purchasing cannabis;

+- iv. video cameras with a recording resolution of at least 720 x 480 at a rate of at least 15 frames per second that fully capture all of the building's limited access areas not described in subsection (iii) and any activity in or adjacent to the establishment, which records 24 hours per day, which are capable of being accessed remotely by a law enforcement agency in real time upon request and which may record motion only; - v. a video camera that can identify any activity occurring within the cannabis establishment in low light conditions 24 hours per day; - a method for storing video recordings from the video cameras for at least 30 calendar days in a secure on-site or off-site location or through a service or network that provides on-demand access to the recordings and providing copies of the recordings to the Board and Board Agents for review upon request; - vii. a failure notification system that provides an audible and visual notification of any failure in the electronic monitoring system; and - viii. sufficient battery backup for video cameras and recording equipment to support at least five minutes of recording in the event of a power outage.